 Tucked in a loop of the River Severn near the Welsh border, this medieval market town is famous for its cobbled streets and Tudor centre.

 The town itself is a wonderful mixture of old and new.
 The picturesque black and white timber-framed buildings, historic landmarks and ancient town walls sit side by side with modern architecture.
-Just to the south, you’ll find the Shropshire Hills area of outstanding natural beauty, known for its picturesque landscape, charming villages and waterways.
+Just to the south, you’ll find the Shropshire Hills - an area of outstanding natural beauty, known for its picturesque landscape, charming villages and waterways.

 - Shrewsbury Castle, climb the castle walls for incredible views of the town and visit the spectacular collection of the Shropshire Regimental Museum Trust.